teiwei2003/cosmos-sdk/docs/zh/modules/auth/05_vesting.md

         }
     }

-    // non-vesting accounts do not have any locked coins return NewCoins()
+   //non-vesting accounts do not have any locked coins
+    return NewCoins()
 }
 ```